TBS1996/TaleCast/README.md

 - re-download episodes that have already been downloaded?

 delete or modify the `.downloaded` file in the folder where the episodes are downloaded.

-## why the name?

-'broadcast' in norwegian means kringkasting.
-I thought the "kasting" sounds the 'cast' in 'podcast'. while the 'kring' part sounds like cringe. so, cringecast. pretty dumb i know.